abraunegg/onedrive/docs/ubuntu-package-install.md

 #### Step 4: Install 'onedrive'
 1. Run: `apt install onedrive`

+#### Step 5: Read 'Known Issues' with these packages
+1. Read and understand the known issues with these packages below, taking any action that is needed.

 ## Known Issues with Installing from the above packages

+### 1. The 'onedrive' client will automatically startup post 'authentication' without any further actions.
 The 'onedrive' client will automatically startup post 'authentication' without any further actions.
 In some circumstances this may be highly undesirable.

 This is because, when the package is installed, the following symbolic link is created: